-- Identify, capture, synthesize, and share lessons learned for knowledge development and to build the capacity of stakeholders. - Apply innovative approaches and promote good practices to support the implementation and delivery of concrete and sustainable programme results. - Assist with oversight of research and ensure results are available for use in knowledge products. - Participate as a resource person in capacity building initiatives to enhance the competencies of clients and stakeholders.
+- Contribute to identifying, capturing, synthesizing, and sharing lessons learned for knowledge development and capacity development of stakeholders. - Apply innovative approaches and promote good practice to support the implementation and delivery of concrete and sustainable programme results. - Research and report on best and cutting edge practices for development planning of knowledge products and systems. - Participate as a resource person in capacity building initiatives to enhance the competencies of clients/stakeholders.